jueckstock/jueckstock.github.io/index.md

 # Research Interests

 I study web security with particular focus on modern browsers and the JavaScript APIs they expose to potentially untrustworthy actors.
-As such, my work revolves around understanding and instrumenting modern browser rendering and JavaScript execution engines, practical analysis of potentially hostile JavaScript code, and finding systemic flaws in the ever-evolving trust and security model implemented by modern web browsers.
+My work revolves around understanding and instrumenting modern browser rendering and JavaScript execution engines, practical analysis of potentially hostile JavaScript code, and finding systemic flaws in the ever-evolving trust and security model implemented by modern web browsers.

 Generalizing beyond my active research projects, I am a systems guy.
 I like reading papers on computer architecture, operating system design, programming toolchains, and security implications of all of the above.

 # Publications